Brendon45/Software-Engineering/0x03-System_engineering_Devops/Bash01/0x00-Shell_basics/README.md

 mkdir
 type
 which
-help
+hel
+p
 man

-Learning Objectives
+## Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-General
+## General
-What does RTFM mean?
+- What does RTFM mean?
-What is a Shebang
+- What is a Shebang
-What is Shell
+- What is Shell
-What do the commands or built-ins cd, pwd, ls do
+- What do the commands or built-ins cd, pwd, ls do
-How to navigate the filesystem
+- How to navigate the filesystem
-What are the . and .. directories
+- What are the . and .. directories
-What is the working directory, how to print it and how to change it What is the root directory
+- What is the working directory, how to print it and how to change it
+- What is the root directory
-What is the home directory, and how to go there
+- What is the home directory, and how to go there
-What is the difference between the root directory and the home directory of the user root What are the characteristics of hidden files and how to list them What does the command cd - do
+- What is the difference between the root directory and the home directory of the user root
+- What are the characteristics of hidden files and how to list them
+- What does the command cd - do

-Looking Around
+## Looking Around

 What do the commands ls, less, file do
 How do you use options and arguments with commands Understand the ls long format and how to display it